EmmanuelDemey/trainings-v2/accessibility-backmarket/slides.md

 layout: cover
 ---

-# On the Product Page, let's add a custom radio group in order to select a color
+# Let's create a custom radio group in order to select a color for example.

 ---